Pollora/documentation/getting-started.md

 1. Verify your database credentials
 2. Ensure your database server is running
 3. Check if the database exists and is accessible
-4. Run `php artisan wp:env-setup` to reconfigure database settings
+4. Run `php artisan pollora:env-setup` to reconfigure database settings

 ### Installation Failed